Stoke on Trent Council Homes

-Children's establishments run by Stoke on Trent Borough Council.
+Children's establishments run (at some time in their history) by Stoke on Trent Council.

 - Family Group Home, 14A Pembridge Road, Stoke on Trent